yiqiao-yin/pace-u-cs667/README.md

 You will pass this class if both of the following criteria have been met:
 - Fill up the submission form after every single class as participation.
 You can be excused for 2 classes for medical reasons.
 - Upon approval of the completion of the project.
+For details of capstone project, please see [here](../pace-u-cs667/capstone/README.md)

 [Go back to TOC](#table-of-contents)